Consumer Video Formats

 Like all of the videotape formats, VHS tapes had a record lockout provision.
 Once you broke off the small plastic tab shown here, machines would no longer record on the tape.
 This made it possible to keep important material from being accidentally erased.

 When Betamax (not to be confused with Betacam, to be discussed in the next module) didn't survive, 8mm video was introduced.

 The format in part tried to cash in on the "8mm" designation that had long been a household name in home (film) movies.
 In fact, Eastman Kodak was one of the originators of 8mm video.

-The reduced size of the 8mm cassette meant that camcorders could be made even smaller than VHS camcorders, a feature that attracted people who had grown weary of dragging around their bulky, full-sized VHS camcorders.
+The reduced size of the 8mm cassette meant that camcorders could be made even smaller than VHS camcorders, a feature that attracted people who had grown weary of dragging around their bulky and heavy, full-sized VHS camcorders.

 At about the time that S-VHS was introduced, Sony introduced Hi8, a higher quality version of 8mm.
 This was also used as an acquisition format, and under optimum conditions can produce high quality video.

 In mid-1999, Sony introduced Digital-8